 It is without a doubt that many businesses won’t revert back to business as usual, which means MSP’s can’t either.
 MSP’s need to provide services that are applicable to the new situations their clients find themselves in.
 This will open the gates to a wave of investment, whether it be revisiting initial set-ups, discussing cybersecurity needs with clients or talking about what kinds of additional consulting clients might need in order to better manage employees in their newly remote environments.

 MSP’s have a great opportunity to engage with an active target audience through social media marketing, whilst adapting their service offering to provide a value-added service that suits their clients and potential client’s current situation.

 WEBINAR: What’s next for MSPs?
 How to drive business during and after COVID-19

-During this session we will discuss:
+During this video you will learn:

 - Quick wins during COVID-19